GiftySoftDev/GiftySoftDev/README.md

 - 💡 I love building with **AI**
 - 🔭 Currently building with **MERN Stack** and Integrating **AI/LLMs** to projects.
-- I'm also a student of **Backend Development** at alx_africa and I'm taking the CS50x Introduction to Computer Science course by Harvard University.
+- I just completed the **Backend Development** 4-months program at alx_africa & the CS50x Introduction to Computer Science course by Harvard University.
 - 🛠 I'm Keen on all things **Full-stack Development**
 - 🤝 Always open to collaborating on team projects
 - 💌 You can reach me at: **egbonyigiftvicky@gmail.com**